supasuge/GrizzCTF2024-Official/Steganography/Hidden_In_Plain_Sight/README.md

 # GrizzCTF Stego Challenge: Hidden in Plain Sight

-## Challenge Description
+Difficulty: Easy

-In this challenge, participants are provided with an ordinary-looking image.
-However, not everything is as it seems.
-Buried within the pixels of this image lies a secret message, a flag that you must uncover to complete the challenge.
+Description: Buried within the pixels of this image lies a secret message, a flag that you must uncover to complete the challenge.
 Your task is to analyze the image, unravel its secrets, and extract the hidden message.

-This challenge requires a keen eye, a bit of creativity, and some programming skills.
-Are you ready to dive into the pixels and reveal the hidden truths?
+The flag format is as usual GrizzCTF{...........}

 ### What You're Given

-Participants will be provided with a single PNG image file.
-Remember, the key to solving this challenge lies within this image.
+Participants are provided with a single `.PNG` image file `encoded_image.py`

 ### Objective

-Your objective is to decode the secret message hidden within the image and submit the flag in the format `GrizzCTF{your_discovered_message_here}`.
+Your objective is to decode the secret message hidden within the image and submit the flag.

 ### Tools You Might Need